woocommerce/woocommerce/readme.txt

 * Tweak - Moved WC_Order_Item_Meta into own file.
 * Fix - WC_Order_Item_Meta support for keys with multiple values.
 * Fix - Codestyling bug with meta.php
+* Fix - Icon replacement in .woocommerce-info for Gecko
+* Fix - prettyPhoto next/prev links and thumbnail navigation no longer appear when there's only one attachment
 * Localization - Added indian rupees

 = 2.0.3 - 11/03/2013 =